Aider-AI/aider/examples/census.md

 Inspired by
 [Ethan Mollick's recent blog article about ChatGPT plugins](https://www.oneusefulthing.org/p/it-is-starting-to-get-strange), I used `aider` and GPT-4 to do data analysis of some US Census data.
-I had GPT-4 tell me how to download census data, suggest some hypotheses to test and then write the code to test one and provide a summary and plot of the results.
+I ask GPT-4 how to download census data and to suggest some hypotheses to test.
+I asked it to write the code to get the data, test one of the hypotheses and provide a summary and plot of the results.

 ## Chat transcript